treeverse/lakeFS/docs/reference/sso.md

 4. Replace in `fluffyConfig.auth.oidc.logout_endpoint_query_parameters` with parameters for the target OIDC provider for logout.
 In this example it's API auth0 returnTo=https://lakefs.company.com/oidc/login
 5. Replace the values in `fluffyConfig.auth.oidc.client_id` and `fluffyConfig.auth.oidc.client_secret` for OIDC.
 6. Replace the values in `logout_client_id_query_parameter`, note it should match the the key/query param that represents the client id and required by the specific OIDC provider
+7. Replace `lakefs.company.com` with the lakeFS server endpoint.

 lakeFS Enterprise Configuration:
 ```yaml